NikhilSDate/FourInARowBot/README.md

 The project has two parts:

 * **The Discord bot code**: The code for the bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
 The Discord bot code lives in the [bot](/bot) directory.
 * **The backend API**: The backend API is also written in Python and it's meant to run in a [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) server.
 The API code lives in the [server](/server) directory.
 The Flask-based backend API interacts with a [MongoDB](https://www.mongodb.com/) database.
-The MongoDB db stores game data.
-The Discord bot uses the API to save completed games in the MongoDB database and to retrieve player stats from the db.
+The MongoDB database stores game data.
+The Discord bot uses the API to save completed games in the MongoDB database and to retrieve player stats from the database.

 **[Features](#features)**<br/>
 **[Self-hosting Instructions](#self-hosting-instructions)**<br/>